einarwh/experiments-in-powerblog/content/blog/2025/04/28/sociotechnical-api-patterns.md

 <h3 id="sock-puppet">The Sock Puppet</h3>

 In the Sock Puppet pattern, a team is talking to itself through an API.
-That is, a single team is both producer and consumer of the API.
+That is, a single team is both the provider and the sole consumer of the API.
 The Sock Puppet is not necessarily an anti-pattern.
+At least it's not as obviously a bad idea as it might seem at first glance.
 If you're making a Single Page Application (SPA), you basically have the choice between The Rapids and The Sock Puppet.
 In that case, The Sock Puppet is preferable for the reasons described above.
 In other cases, it may be worth revisiting the reason for having an API.
 What benefits do you get?
 Do they outweigh the costs?
 Is it worth it?
 This is particularly the case for APIs that change often.

 You should also beware if you start getting a large number of socks.
 Exactly what constitutes a large number may vary, but it may be worth recalling that a human has only two hands, and so can only manipulate two puppets with anything resembling ease and elegance.
 The number may be similarly low for teams.